ask-MoidAhmed/SQLDataCleaning/README.md

 ## 🛠️ Tools Used

-- **MySQL** – for all data inspection, cleaning, transformation, and querying.
+- **MySQL** – for all data inspection, transformation, type conversion, and cleaning.

 ---

 ## 🧹 Data Cleaning Strategy

-The dataset contained numerous inconsistencies, coded values, nulls, and formatting issues.
-The following cleaning steps were performed entirely in SQL within MySQL:
+The dataset required extensive cleanup and standardization.
+The following steps were taken:

 ### 🔸 1.
 Column Standardization

-- All column names were renamed to **PascalCase** for better readability and SQL compatibility.
+- All column names were renamed to **PascalCase** for readability and SQL compatibility.
-  Example:
-  - `breakfast` → `Breakfast`
-  - `calories_day` → `CaloriesImp`
+  Example: `breakfast` → `Breakfast`, `calories_day` → `CaloriesImp`
-  - `comfort_food_reasons_coded` → `ComfortFoodReasons`

 ### 🔸 2.
 Gender Normalization

-- Mapped numeric and ambiguous values to clear labels:
+- Numeric codes and ambiguous values were converted:
-  - `0` → `'Male'`
-  - `1` → `'Female'`
-  - Any nulls or invalid entries → `'NoResponse'`
+  - `0` → `'Male'`, `1` → `'Female'`, null/other → `'NoResponse'`

 ### 🔸 3.
 Handling Null and Ambiguous Values

-- All `'nan'`, `'NaN'`, or null-like entries were replaced with `'NoResponse'` or `'Unknown'` where appropriate.
+- Replaced `'nan'`, `'NaN'`, empty strings, and nulls with `'NoResponse'` or `'Unknown'` for consistency.
-- This was applied across nearly all columns to ensure consistent null handling.

 ### 🔸 4.
 Binary Flag Columns

-- Multiple columns with `0`/`1` values (e.g., `Breakfast`, `Coffee`, `ParentsCook`) were converted:
+- Transformed columns using `0`/`1` into readable values:
   - `1` → `'Yes'`
   - `0` or null → `'No'` or `'NoResponse'`

 ### 🔸 5.
 Categorical Mapping for Coded Fields

-Several columns used integer codes that were mapped to descriptive strings:

-- **Comfort Food Reasons**
+- Translated coded values into human-readable labels:
-  - `1` → `'Stress'`, `2` → `'Boredom'`, `3` → `'Depression'`, etc.
+  - `ComfortFoodReasons`: `1` → `'Stress'`, `2` → `'Boredom'`, etc.
-- **Ideal Diet**
-  - Mapped codes to options like `'Low Carb'`, `'Paleo'`, `'Keto'`, `'Balanced'`, etc.
-- **FavCuisine**
-  - Mapped to `'Italian'`, `'Mexican'`, `'Chinese'`, `'Indian'`, `'American'`, etc.
-- **Eating Changes**
-  - Normalized multiple variations of yes/no responses, accounted for multiple survey versions (`EatingChanges`, `EatingChanges2`).
+  - `IdealDiet`, `FavCuisine`, and `EatingChanges` were similarly decoded.
+  - Ensured consistency between duplicated columns like `EatingChanges` and `EatingChanges2`.

 ### 🔸 6.
 Lifestyle Behavior Columns

-- Columns such as `Exercise`, `Smoker`, `PayMealOut`, and `LivingSituation` were cleaned:
+- Cleaned and standardized columns like `Exercise`, `Smoker`, `PayMealOut`, `LivingSituation`.
-  - Mapped inconsistent text responses and codes to `'Yes'`, `'No'`, or `'NoResponse'`
-  - Ensured boolean-type columns had uniform casing and clarity
+- Uniform text formatting (`'Yes'`, `'No'`, `'NoResponse'`), removal of inconsistent free-text.

 ### 🔸 7.
 Self-Perception & Weight Columns

-- **SelfWeight** responses like `"Too Much"`, `"Too Little"`, `"About Right"` were standardized and assigned `'NoResponse'` for any unknowns.
-- Normalized perception values into proper case and readable categories.
+- Normalized responses for perceived weight (`SelfWeight`) into standard categories.

 ### 🔸 8.
 Food Item Calorie Columns

-- Columns like `ChickenCal`, `SconeCal`, `PaneraCal`, `WaffleCal`, and `BurritoCal` were renamed from unclear names and checked for nulls.
-- Any missing entries were labeled `'NoResponse'` or left null as needed for numeric columns.
+- Renamed vague columns for clarity:
+  `calories_chicken` → `ChickenCal`, `waffle_calories` → `WaffleCal`, etc.
+- Checked for nulls and ensured consistent value entry.

 ---

+## 🔢 Data Type Refinement

+To improve data integrity and future querying performance, **data types were altered** where appropriate:

+- **Boolean-type columns** (e.g., `Coffee`, `ParentsCook`, `Exercise`) were converted from numeric or text to `ENUM('Yes','No','NoResponse')`.
+- **Coded categorical columns** were updated to `VARCHAR` with cleaned, mapped values.
+- **Numerical columns** (e.g., `ChickenCal`, `SconeCal`) were kept or converted to appropriate numeric types (`INT` or `DECIMAL`) based on precision needs.
+- Ensured that all columns reflected their actual data use-case rather than relying on the original incorrect or generic types.

+---

 ## ✅ Summary

-This SQL project involved over 20 transformation steps including:
+This SQL project involved comprehensive transformation steps including:

-- Column renaming
-- Null value handling
-- Value replacement for binary and categorical fields
-- Text standardization
-- Normalization across duplicated or multi-version fields

-The cleaned dataset is now ready for meaningful analysis and visualization.
+- Renaming and standardizing column headers
+- Cleaning inconsistent values
+- Mapping coded fields to readable categories
+- Handling nulls and ambiguous entries
+- Updating and correcting data types to match content and purpose

+All changes were applied through SQL in a dedicated staging table to ensure data quality, reproducibility, and clear version control.

 ---